Loading

 San Juan, Puerto Rico

-Calle Fortaleza Location: Extends from La Fortaleza to Plaza Colón in Old San Juan Known for its colorful buildings and hanging umbrellas, perfect for photos.
-Paseo de la Princesa Address: Paseo de la Princesa, San Juan, PR 00901 A picturesque promenade lined with trees, statues, and vendors, ending at the Raíces Fountain by the bay.
+Calle Fortaleza Location: Extends from La Fortaleza to Plaza Colón in Old San Juan a photogenic street with pastel buildings, galleries, and boutiques.
+Stop by Plaza de Armas for local artwork, or simply soak in the colorful streets.
+Paseo de la Princesa & San Juan Gate (Puerta de San Juan) Address: Paseo de la Princesa, San Juan, PR 00901 This picturesque 19th-century promenade runs alongside the old city walls.
+Lined with lanterns, gardens, and sculptures like the symbolic Fuente Raíces, it leads to the beautifully preserved old water gate.
 Paseo del Morro Address: Begins near the San Juan Gate, San Juan, PR 00901 A coastal trail along the city walls, offering stunning views of the Atlantic and access to El Morro.

 🖼️ Museums & Historic Homes